Published: June 15, 2022 • 2 min read

 :setlocal spell spelllang=en_us

-When you to this, you’ll see words that Vim considers misspelled highlighted in red.
+When you to this, you’ll see words that Vim considers misspelled in red.

-I enable spellchecking always in these markdown files, via a group in my annotated .vimrc:
+I enable spellchecking always in the markdown files I use to write this blog via a group in my .vimrc:

 " ~/.vimrc